informidas/real-world-data-analytics/curriculum/supplemental/intro-to-terminal.md

 ![pwd-sample-output](img/pwd-sample-output.png "sample output on Mac for pwd terminal command")

+### List files and directories in the current working directory (ls)
 It is also important to view the contents of the current directory you are in.

-### List files and directories in the current working directory (ls)
+We achieve this using the list command

 ``` zsh
     ls
 ```